UpstreamData/BraiinsOS/README.md

 If your network is not configured like this, edit these files, search for a line in IPScanVPN containing "192.168.1." and replace that with the first 3 parts of your local network IPs, such as "10.10.10.", the last numbers after the dot are filled automatically.
 For IPScanLocal search for a line containing "192.168.1.0" and replace that with your local network IPs, with the last number being 0, such as "10.10.10.0".

-These will output a text file called IPList.txt, whcih can then be used for all other parts of the process.
+These will output a text file called IPList.txt, which can then be used for all other parts of the process.

 # Config